wangjr03/BayesKAT/README.md

 output_address: The addres where the output file should be saved.

 Strategy: The strategy("BayesKAT-MAP" or "BayesKAT-MCMC") which would be used for bayes factor calculation.
-Bt default BayesKAT-MAP will be used if no strategy is mentioned as it is more time efficient.
+By default, BayesKAT-MAP will be used if no strategy is chosen.

 ### Demo Data:
 We have attached example input datasets in Demo Data folder.
 The Z matrix is simulated from real individual level genotype data for a group of biologically related variants.
 X is individual level covariate dataset and y is generated from X and Z using this fuction: